Kriesse/urbanraum/_classes/dance-company-lab.md

   In technique, the students will be challenged to work on their body’s alignment and increase coordination and strength abilities, developing awareness and motion in multiple spatial planes.
 The choreography component of this course is about learning and developing movement with a range of choreographic approaches.

   Dates: every thursday (10-12 pm) from February 2nd until April 27th
-  Except thursday April 13th, the class will take place on monday, April 11th.
+  Except thursday April 13th, the class will take place on tuesday, April 11th.

+  The next Dance Company Lab will take place from May 4th until July 27th.

 description_de: |
   Tanztechnik und Choreografie, mit einem Fokus auf zeitgenössischen Tanztechniken und Performance:
   Die Idee von diesem Kurs ist, eine Tanzcompany-ähnliche Dynamik zu erleben, beginnend mit einem Tanztechnik-Unterricht, an den ein choreografisch-kreativer Prozess (Probe) anschließt, um schließlich die Ergebnisse zu präsentieren.